Mesozoic marine revolution: Causes

 The Mesozoic marine revolution was driven by the evolution of shell-crushing behaviour among Mesozoic marine predators, particularly marine reptiles, with the technique being perfected in the Late Cretaceous.
 This forced shelled marine invertebrates to develop defences against such predation or face extinction.
 The consequences of this can be seen in many invertebrates today.
 Such predators are thought to include: Triassic placodonts, Triassic ichthyosaurs, Triassic omphalosaurids, Triassic plesiosaurs, Jurassic pliosaurs, Late Cretaceous mosasaurs and Cretaceous ptychodontoid sharks.
 Many gastropods also evolved to feed on prey with shells.
 However, because most durophagous predators were generalists, their effect on anti-predator shell architecture has been viewed by some as diffuse and not as extensive as other authors have suggested.
+Nevertheless, a separate trend of the evolution of specialist predators has been detected during the MMR amidst the background trend of evolution of generalist predators.

 It is thought that the break-up of Pangaea and the formation of new oceans throughout the Mesozoic brought together previously isolated marine communities, forcing them to compete and adapt.
 The increased shelf space caused by sea-level rise and a hyper-greenhouse climate provided more iterations and chances to evolve, resulting in increasing biodiversity.

 The explosion of angiosperms in the Cretaceous also enhanced the hydrological cycling, speeding up rates of weathering and nutrient flow into the oceans, which has been cited as a possible driver of the MMR.

 Another proposal is the evolution of hermit crabs.
 These exploit the shells of dead gastropods, effectively doubling the life-span of the shell.
 This allows durophagous predators nearly twice the prey, making it a viable niche to exploit.